 la chasse au bonheur

-Be sure to check local vintage shops as they quite often have vintage woolens that once washed, look marvelous in a collection.
-The proverbial hi-low in collecting, so to speak.
+Be sure to check local vintage shops as they, quite often, have vintage woolens that, once washed, look marvelous in a collection.